Barack Obama Seemingly Calls Donald Trump A ‘Demagogue’ And A ‘Bully’ At Rally For Democrats In Ohio

 Similarly, Obama claimed that Republicans are still “mad” despite winning both the Oval Office and both houses of Congress.

-Trump himself has injected himself into the Ohio gubernatorial race.
+Trump has also injected himself into the Ohio gubernatorial race.
 Trump, of course, backs GOP candidate Mike DeWine, who is competing against Cordray for the seat being vacated by John Kasich.

 At an August dinner for the state’s Republican Party, Trump didn’t mince words when it came to Cordray, as The Hill reported at the time.

 “So Mike [DeWine]’s running against a far-left candidate, and you know he was groomed by Pocahontas.
-The legendary Pocahontas … He was groomed by Elizabeth Warren.
+The legendary Pocahontas… He was groomed by Elizabeth Warren.
 His name is Cordray, and he’s trouble.”

 DeWine, for his part, hasn’t invoked Trump “much” in his campaign, according to The Cincinnati Enquirer, preferring instead to run on his own record.